aquasecurity/tfsec/docs/checks/azure/appservice/enforce-https.md

 title: Ensure the Function App can only be accessed via HTTPS.
 The default is false.
 ---

+# Ensure the Function App can only be accessed via HTTPS.
+The default is false.

 ### Default Severity: <span class="severity critical">critical</span>

 ### Explanation